 My daughter is an utter joy and delight.
 A curly haired, blue eyed angel who sings most of the day, be it the theme tune to Postman Pat or my own bastardised version of Teddy Bear’s Picnic which even after two years I don’t know off by heart.
 I would lay my life down for her, walk over hot coals for her and yet going through the motions to cut out the 15th crocodile in play-doh just to watch it be trampled into the living room rug, makes my sleep deprived head ache and my eyes fixate on the second hand of the clock.
 15 more minutes until tea-time.
 30 more minutes until bath time.
 45 minutes until I can put her to bed.
 Tick.
 Tock.
 Tick.
 Tock.

-‘I was exactly the same.’
-Said my mother.
+‘I was exactly the same,’ said my biological mother.
 ‘I suspect most women are, they just don’t admit it.
 Don’t worry it’s normal.’

 Normal.
 This is a word that throws a challenge my way.
 Because ‘normal’ behaviour is highly correlated with unchallenged and inherited behavioural patterns.
 I don’t believe in normal.
 It doesn’t feel right to me that I should be bored and anxious about spending time with my beautiful children.
 But the prospect of maternity leave of 12 months for my newborn together with reduced nursery hours for my daughter means dealing with endless throwing of food on the floor, or tantrums because she doesn’t want her nappy changed coupled with managing my new born son who eats, shits, screams and sleeps.
 It all just makes me want to curl up in my own foetal position and hibernate.